 coconut oil

-Grease your slow cooker with some coconut oil.
-Mix all the ingredients in your slow cooker set the timer on Low for 4 hours and wait patiently until you have one fine batch of spiced apple oatmeal. mm-mmm good!
+Rub the inside of your crock pot with some coconut oil.
+Mix all the ingredients in your slow cooker set the timer on Low for 3 hours and wait patiently until you have one fine batch of spiced apple slow cooker oatmeal. mm-mmm good!

 Note: to take advantage of the full nutrient power of the oats soak them overnight in yogurt or buttermilk.
 Sound strange?
 You bet, but whole grains like oats have phytic acid which binds with the vitamins and minerals in our bodies and prevents them from being absorbed.
 Soaking them in an acidic medium like buttermilk, whey, yogurt, lemon juice, or vinegar overnight neutralizes the phytic acid and makes them easier to digest.